maticnetwork/node-ansible/playbooks/snapshot-restore/README.md

 # Polygon Node Snapshot Restore via Ansible

+## Note:- This ansible playbook is not meant for Docker.

 This project provides an Ansible-based automation for restoring a Polygon node (bor or heimdall) using a pre-synced snapshot.
 It simplifies node setup, particularly for recovery or new deployments in cloud environments.

 ## Prerequisites